haiwera-silk-cd/magento-devdocs/guides/v2.1/install-gde/install/legacy-file-system-perms.md

 ## Overview: Magento file system ownership and appendix (legacy) {#appendix-over}
 This topic is provided for convenience for anyone using {{site.data.var.ce}} or {{site.data.var.ee}} versions 2.0.0&ndash;2.0.5.

 In versions *before* 2.0.6, Magento explicitly set file system permissions when we created files, such as {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} and static view files.
 Starting with 2.0.6, we do not set permissions explicitly.
-For more detail about file system ownership and permissions for version 2.0.6 and later, see [Overview of ownership and permissions]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).
+For more detail about file system ownership and permissions for version 2.0.6 and later, see [所有者和权限概述]({{ page.baseurl }}/install-gde/prereq/file-sys-perms-over.html).

 ## Summary of file system permissions {#appendix-summary}
 This section summarizes the permissions Magento uses when creating files in the file system.